Single-Cell-Genomics-Group-CNAG-CRG/Tumor-Immune-Cell-Atlas/Projections/README.md

 ## Data

-* TICA Seurat object: download it as specified in the publication
+* TICA Seurat object: download it as specified in the publication (Zenodo link)
 * Query object: TODO: specify the samples predicted